Posted on behalf of Stephens, Anderson & Cummings on Nov 03, 2016 in Product Liability

 Across the United States, over 2,000 women have filed similar lawsuits against Johnson & Johnson, alleging the company did not adequately warn consumers that talcum powder products increase the risk of developing ovarian cancer.

 While Johnson & Johnson maintains that its products are perfectly safe and science backs up this claim, there are numerous studies indicating an increased risk of ovarian cancer from regular use of talcum powder products.

 A 2013 study concluded that women who used talcum powder near their genital area increased their risk of developing ovarian cancer by as much as 30 percent.

 Also, the International Agency for Research on Cancer has classified the use of talc near the genital region as "possibly carcinogenic."

 If you have used Baby Powder or other talcum powder products for feminine hygiene, and you have been diagnosed with ovarian cancer, you may be entitled to compensation.

 Contact the talcum powder lawyers at Stephens, Anderson & Cummings for a free legal consultation.
-We work on a contingency fee basis, which means we do not collect legal fees unless your case has a favorable outcome.
+The Fort Worth personal injury lawyers at our law firm work on a contingency fee basis, which means we do not collect legal fees unless your case has a favorable outcome.

 Schedule your free, no obligation consultation today by calling (877) 920-9009.